aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-integrations/README.md

 Gateway invokes an AWS service API for you.

 At this time only the EventBridge PutEvents integration is supported.
-Each AWS service integration subtype expects a set of `requestParamters` as part of the configuration.
+Each AWS service integration subtype expects a set of `requestParameters` as part of the configuration.
 Detailed information with respect to the AWS service integration subtypes and request parameter formats can be found at [Integration Subtype Reference](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-aws-services.html).